kazelise/moderndb/README.md

 *   The AI assistant uses the OpenRouter API to process natural language queries.
 *   You need to have a valid OpenRouter API key configured in `app.py` (variable `DEFAULT_API_KEY`) or set via the UI for the AI features to work reliably.
+*   The UI now allows for customizing the API URL and model selection via the AI Settings panel.
 *   The `system_prompt` in `app.py` defines the capabilities and JSON output format expected from the AI model.
 This prompt is crucial for the AI to understand the available commands and data structure.
 *   The `ai_cmd_to_str` function in `app.py` converts the AI-generated JSON command into a string format that can be processed by the `parse_terminal_command` function.